Updated January 21, 2021.

 We also use functional cookies and technologies to help us improve our Digital Properties and Services, as well as our relationships with our readers and their experiences on our Digital Properties.
 For example, we may use third party applications and automated technologies, like Google Analytics and Parse.ly, to determine how often our readers access or read our content, so we can enhance our Services, provide the most interesting content, and gain readership.

-You can manage the use of certain cookies on our site at https://www.google.com/settings/ads/onweb.
+For information about the third parties that collect data on our site for purposes of Targeted Advertising, visit https://www.google.com/settings/ads/onweb.
 The data collected by that technology may be used to target ads at other websites and may be transferred to third parties.

 We also obtain Personal Information about You from Third Parties.
 For example, we may obtain Personal Information about you from various third parties, and use it for various purposes related to our business and to improving the Products and Services that we provide to you, including